quantintel/spectrum-service/README.md

 spectrum-service
 ================

-microservice layer for the spectrum library
+Service layer for the spectrum library.

+The service utilizes:
+- the Play2 framework
+- Swagger